Running Multiple OpenClaw Instances: Multi-Agent Coordination Guide

 ### Step 1: Setting Up Multiple OpenClaw Instances

-1. **Clone OpenClaw**: If you haven’t already, clone the OpenClaw repository to your local machine.
+1. **Clone OpenClaw**: Begin by cloning the OpenClaw repository to your local machine.

 ```bash